HM Prison Haverigg

-HM Prison Haverigg is a Category D men's prison, located in village of Haverigg (near Millom) in Cumbria, and historically in Cumberland, England.
+HM Prison Haverigg is a Category D men's prison, located in the village of Haverigg (near Millom) in Cumbria, and historically in Cumberland, England.
 The prison is situated just outside the Lake District National Park.

 Haverigg Prison is operated by His Majesty's Prison Service, and is part of the Cumbria and Lancashire prison group.

 History

 Haverigg Prison is built on the site of an old RAF airfield training centre, and was opened in 1967.
 While some of the prison's workshops and offices are housed in buildings from that era, most of HMP Haverigg has been extensively modernised over the years.

-In January 1999 HMP Haverigg was awarded a prestigious Charter Mark, with particular attention paid to the "excellent service" of the prison's Physical Education department and the Library.
-However just a month later nearly 200 prisoners were involved in a riot at HMP Haverigg.
+In January 1999, HMP Haverigg was awarded a prestigious Charter Mark, with particular attention paid to the "excellent service" of the prison's Physical Education department and the Library.
+However, just a month later nearly 200 prisoners were involved in a riot at HMP Haverigg.
 The inmates smashed windows and started fires, costing £1 million worth of damage at the prison.

-In June 2003 the Independent Monitoring Board issued a report stating that cost-cutting measures taken at HMP Haverigg had caused serious problems for staff and prisoners.
+In June 2003, the Independent Monitoring Board issued a report stating that cost-cutting measures taken at HMP Haverigg had caused serious problems for staff and prisoners.
 The report also stated that the board had concerns about particular prisoners, claiming that not all inmates did well with the billet style accommodation and relative freedom at the jail.
-However the report did also praise HMP Haverigg for its rehabilitation techniques with prisoners.
+However, the report did also praise HMP Haverigg for its rehabilitation techniques with prisoners.

-In August 2005 a prisoner escaped while working in a supervised group of inmates at Roudsea nature reserve in Haverthwaite.
-The prisoner (who was serving a 15 year sentence for manslaughter) was recaptured by police three days later.
+In August 2005, a prisoner escaped while working in a supervised group of inmates at Roudsea nature reserve in Haverthwaite.
+The prisoner (who was serving a 15-year sentence for manslaughter) was recaptured by police three days later.
 Weeks later another prisoner escaped from HMP Haverigg by scaling the prison fence.
 The inmate who had been jailed for drugs offences was still on the run a month after his escape.

-In 2019 the prison was reclassified from a Category C training prison to a Category D open prison.
+In 2019, the prison was reclassified from a Category C training prison to a Category D open prison.